KoreTeknology/Blender-Generative-AI-Addon/README.md

 # Blender Generative AI Addon
-A research based on *Artificial Intelligence* within Blender software, this is a multi-steps development project, with **LLM Local System** focus in mind.
+A research script based on *Artificial Intelligence* for Blender, this is a multi-steps development project, with **LLM Local System** focus in mind.
 This script/addon is intended to serve the purpose to generate unique images and video sequences, within Blender Nodes Editor and based on Public Checkpoint Models OR/AND Private custom Models and LoRas.

 <img src="https://img.shields.io/badge/Blender-3.6.5-green" /> <img src="https://img.shields.io/badge/Python-3.7-blue" /> <img src="https://img.shields.io/badge/Addon-0.0.1a-yellow" /> <img src="https://img.shields.io/badge/CAN-X.1567D-red" />